 Why is InfiniBand important?

-High-performance applications – such as bioscience and drug research, data mining, digital rendering, electronic design automation, fluid dynamics, and weather analysis – require high-performance message passing and I/O to accelerate multiple processes that each require access to large datasets to compute and store results.
+High-performance applications – such as bioscience and drug research, data mining, digital rendering, electronic design automation, fluid dynamics and weather analysis – require high-performance message passing and I/O to accelerate computation and storage of large datasets.

-In addition, enterprise applications – such as customer relationship management, database, virtualization, and web services, as well as key vertical markets such as financial services, insurance services, and retail – demand the highest possible performance from their computing systems.
+In addition, enterprise applications – such as customer relationship management, fraud detection, database, virtualization and web services, as well as key vertical markets such as financial services, insurance services and retail – demand the highest possible performance from their computing systems.

-The combination of 40Gb/s InfiniBand interconnect solutions and servers based on multi-core processors delivers optimum performance to meet these challenges.
+The combination of 100Gb/s InfiniBand interconnect solutions and servers based on multi-core processors delivers optimum performance to meet these challenges.

 What performance range is offered by InfiniBand?

-InfiniBand offers three levels of link performance - 10Gb/s, 20Gb/s and 40Gb/s.
+InfiniBand offers multiple levels of link performance, which currently reaches speeds as high as 100Gb/s.
 Each of these link speeds also provides low-latency communication within the fabric, enabling higher aggregate throughput than other protocols.
 This uniquely positions InfiniBand as the ideal I/O interconnect for data centers.

 What will it take to integrate InfiniBand Architecture into a virtualized data center?